Employment and Training Administration

 The Employment and Training Administration (ETA) is part of the U.S. Department of Labor.
 Its mission is to provide training, employment, labor market information, and income maintenance services.
 ETA administers federal government job training and worker dislocation programs, federal grants to states for public employment service programs, and unemployment insurance benefits.
 These services are primarily provided through state and local workforce development systems.

-President Joe Biden nominated labor lawyer and Florida politician José Javier Rodríguez for the position of Assistant Secretary for Employment and Training, the agency's leader, on June 2, 2021; he has yet to be confirmed by the Senate.
+President Joe Biden nominated labor lawyer and Florida politician José Javier Rodríguez for the position of Assistant Secretary for Employment and Training, the agency's leader, on June 2, 2021; he was confirmed by the Senate on March 21, 2024.